“Move your legs!” Phil yelled as he attacked with a wooden sword.

 “Class is starting.
-Everyone come along.”
+Everyone comes along.”
 Berry called out.
 She sat down with her legs crossed.
-Everyone sat around her wondering what she would teach.
+Everyone sat around her, wondering what she would teach.
 I walked over and sat next to her.

-“Today we are going to learn something different.”
+“Today, we are going to learn something different.”
 Berry pulled out something from her pocket.
-Two common magic stones that were level E. One of the two magic stones was a bit strange, especially how the stone was mixed with multiple colors of stones.
+Two common magic stones that were level E. One of the two magic stones was a bit strange, especially how the stone was mixed with multiple colors.

 “What does it do?”
 Sam asked.

 “It’s quite a fascinating stone.
-I was trying to figure out how to combine all the different types of stones, I accidental dropped them into a hot pan.
+I was trying to figure out how to combine all the different types of stones; I accidentally dropped them into a hot pan.
 It melted all the stones together and radiated a strong force of magic.
-It took eight protection Magic stones to keep the energy contained till it cooled down.
-Even then mixing them together and condensing it took a lot more energy that I thought.”
+It took eight protection Magic stones to keep the energy contained until it cooled down.
+Even then, mixing them and condensing it took a lot more energy than I thought.”
 Berry rolled it in her hand.
 “What’s truly extraordinary about this stone is that whatever you write on it, it stores the information inside the stone itself instead of on the outer skin.
 There is a limit in how many words a normal stone can contain.
-It can contain up to 16 times the normal E level common magic stone.”
+So far, it can contain about 16 times the normal E level common magic stone.”

 “Then why don’t we use that?”
 Sol spoke.
 He scooted in closer.

-Sol and Sam was baffled.
+Sol and Sam were baffled.
 The others had a difficult time understanding what Berry was even talking about.
-Even I could not hold back my surprise.
-This was an truly fascinating discovery.
+Yet I could not hold back my surprise.
+This was a truly fascinating discovery.

 “It means that the words can be shortened on the regular stones giving it more space to write on the stone.
-This allows more space for us to code more words onto the Magic Stone itself.”
+This allows us to code more.”

 “Exactly!”
 Berry’s whole face lightened up in excitement.
-“This give us more complex scripts and open up variety of different ways for it to do things.
-Not only that, it seems that the higher the level the Magic stones, the more commands that you can write.
-If my theory is correct an A Level Common Magic Stone could hold up to one hundred million commands or more!”
+“This gives us more complex scripts and opens up a variety of different ways for it to do things.
+Not only that, it seems that the higher the level of Magic stones, the more commands that you can write.
+If my theory is correct, an A Level Common Magic Stone could hold up to one hundred million commands or more!”

-It has become so normal to write it out in actual numbers than for it to be completely spelled out, that I completely forget that Duke cannot read it at all.
-He was fascinated when he saw the strange markings, he thought it was a completely new language.
+It has become so normal to write it out in actual numbers than for it to be completely spelled out.
+Even Duke Hon was fascinated when he saw the strange markings; he thought it was a completely new language.
 When I told him it was just numbers, he asked to learn this new way and made it become a trend in the mansion.

-Seeing the Duke understand it so quickly is quite a frightening to see.
+Seeing the Duke understand it so quickly is quite frightening to behold.
 No wonder he is called the Master Scholar.
-Our numbers and budgeting have become more precise and the records even shorter.
-Problems such as things being miscalculated have decreased immensely, and finding out how much we have lost is even easier to know.
-Everyday our profit has been slowly increasing.
+Our numbers and budgeting have become more precise, and the records even shorter.
+Problems such as things being miscalculated have decreased immensely, and finding out how much we have lost was more natural to calculate.
+Every day our profit has been jumping leaps and bounds.

 “Is there any way to erase all the things that you have written on the magic stones?”

 “Well….
-Once you have used up all the space you will not be able to take it back.
-Instead, you have to write a command at the very end that gives you the option of erasing the code or allowing a certain codes to be erased or changed.
+Once you have used up all the space, you will not be able to take it back.
+Instead, you have to write a command at the very end that gives you the option of erasing the code or allowing a certain code to be erased or changed.
 This is where the ‘Rule’ stone also comes into play.
-This stone already has that function in it to safe guard against people who forcefully try to erase it or override.
+This stone already has that function in it to safeguard against people who forcefully try to erase it or override.
 Think of it as a security that keeps the ‘Rule’ protected.”

 “So how would you use the ‘Rule’ Stone?”
 Terry asked.
 She was leaning against a tree a bit bored at the lessons but still listening.

 Berry grinned.
 She fished out a thin metal rod in her pocket that had a hoop around both ends.
-Placing the metal on the floor, she put the ‘Rule’ Stone in one end of one of the hoops.
+Placing the metal on the floor, Berry put the ‘Rule’ Stone in one end of one of the circles.
 Picking up the second Common Magic Stone that was colored blue, she held up for everyone to see.

-“This stone has the words that represents the what the Rule has.
+“This stone has the words that represent what the Rule has.
 Without it having the full words written out, it just becomes a stone.
-Nothing activates, but when you connect it it becomes a different story.”
-Placing the stone on the other end of the wire, it sparks blue and a large scale barrier that covers around them appeared like a bubble.
+Nothing activates, but when you connect it, it becomes a different story.”
+Placing the stone on the other end of the wire, it sparks blue, and a large scale barrier that covers around them appears like a bubble.

 “The barrier is outputting thirty percent of its power.
-At the same time, any low grade magic that is not stronger than thirty percent of the barrier will be reflected back with double the amount of power, meaning another thirty percent of the power is used to send back the magic.
-Sixty percent of the stone magic is used, allowing forty percent of the stone to be used for something else.
-So far, the ideal percentage of the stone lasting the longest is thirty percent.
-The last ten percent is create a strengthening command that increase the output of the shield by double without even spending thirty percent.”
+At the same time, any low-grade magic that is not stronger than thirty percent of the barrier will be reflected with double the amount of power, meaning another thirty percent of the power is used to send back the magic.
+While if sixty percent of the stone magic is used, it allows forty percent of the stone to be used for something else.
+So far, the ideal percentage of the stone lasting the longest is thirty by sixty by ten percent rule.
+The last ten percent is to create a strengthening command that increases the output of the shield by double.”

-“So that means that the magic stone needs to be connected to the ‘Rule’ stone to even work.
+“So that means that the magic stone needs to be connected to the ‘Rule’ stone even to work.
 That is pretty useful, though the price for making a ‘Rule’ stone will increase the price.”
-I spoke.
-The possibility of attaching multiple magic stones brought out many different uses running rampant in my head.
+I spoke—the possibility of attaching multiple magic stones brought out many different uses.

 Everyone chatted excitedly.

-“Well then, we’ll continue on with yesterday’s lecture on short sentences.”
+“Well then, we’ll continue with yesterday’s lecture on short sentences.”

 “Phil, we brought you some lunch.”
-Grandma gently smile as she look at the kids.
+Grandma gently smiles as she looks at the kids.

-“Thank you grandma.”
+“Thank you, grandma.”
 I took the food from her.
-She came over and sat down next to us to enjoy the nice breeze.
+Grandma came over and sat down next to us to enjoy the gentle breeze.